 I told my wife that, even though it was very expensive, only Stan Lee’s greatest fans would own a copy of that book.
-I had always considered myself his biggest fan, even to the extent that I knew he hated it when someone told him they were his biggest fan.
-So I kept it a secret!
+I had always considered myself his biggest fan, though I never said it to him because I knew he hated that!

 But this was a last opportunity to prove, to myself, that it was true, that I was his biggest fan.
 And just before Christmas 2018, a gigantic box arrived on my doorstep, covered with the faces of dozens of Stan Lee’s creations.
 On one side was a label that read, “The Stan Lee Story – Number 316 of 1,000”.
 It must have weighed 20 pounds!
 It came with a pair of white gloves to protect the pages.
 That’s the kind of book it is.

 I’m not telling you this to bore you with my history or to brag in any way.
 I am merely trying to convey the kind of influence that Stan Lee has had over my whole life.

 I recently saw two photos of Stan with unique artifacts that I knew I had to acquire: